 Know that there’s no such as a perfect safety guide.
 While these safety tips and advice are designed to prepare you for any potential danger you might experience when visiting Barcelona, your well-being and the safety of your belongings are up to you.
 Exercise caution and do further research.

 Seasoned traveler or not, we recommend checking your government’s official travel guidelines for the city or country you plan to visit before booking a flight.

 Top petty crimes and scams in Barcelona affecting tourists

 Because Barcelona is a famous European city attracting millions of visitors, it’s not surprising to find scammers and petty thieves lurking in popular tourist spots, especially in the city center.
 Increasing your knowledge about the possible risks waiting for you there will help reduce your chance of becoming a victim.
 Here’s a list of everyday petty theft and criminal acts in Barcelona and ways to protect yourself.

-There’s a high risk of pickpocketing in the city, and it’s a rampant crime issue with so many tourists in the capital.
+There’s a high risk of pickpocketing in the city, and it’s a crime issue with tourists in the capital.
 Pickpockets and bag thieves are common in many areas, especially on the pedestrian street of Las Ramblas, train stations, the Sagrada Familia towers, and other tourist sites with huge crowds.